Places to hike in and around Sofia

 Living in Sofia can sometimes make you feel trapped in urban chaos.
 We all want to escape the big city from time to time and reconnect with nature.
-As summer arrives, so do warmer days, and what better way to escape the heat than by going on a hike outside the city.
+When summer arrives, hot days are quick to follow, and what better way to escape the heat than by going on a hike outside the city.
 In this article, you will find a few suggestions for hiking areas around Sofia.

 Every European capital has something that makes it unique, and for Sofia, that is the national nature park Vitosha.
 The mountain is home to many animals and offers beautiful views.
 It is a favorite for locals, and the nearest accessible nature escapes from downtown.
 For a day of hiking you can visit either of these locations:

 The Black Peak (Cherni Vrah) is the highest peak of Vitosha and the 4th highest in the country.
 Some locals climb the peak weekly.
 Although not all of us can do that, you should climb the Black Peak at least once, if you live in Sofia.
 The view from the top will show you Sofia in a different way and make you appreciate living close to a mountain.